HamburgChimps/apple-notes-liberator/README.md

 Perhaps the most comfortable way to use this application is install it with [JBang][5].
 Jbang is a really cool tool that enables easy execution of java applications without having to hassle with manually downloading jars or compiling yourself first.

-For example, if you have JBang installed, you can install `apple-notes-liberator` by executing:
+For example, if you have JBang installed, you can install `apple-notes-liberator` by executing the following command:

 ```bash
 jbang app install apple-notes-liberator@hamburgchimps